stepanataccolade/docsv2/sources/ci_configure.md

 ```
 build:
   post_ci:
     #Commit the container only if you want all the artifacts from the CI step
     - docker commit $SHIPPABLE_CONTAINER_NAME your_registry_URL/sample-node:tag
     - docker push your_registry_URL/sample-node:tag

 integrations:
   hub:
     - integrationName: your_integration_name
       type: "private docker registry"
-        branches:
+      branches
         only:
           - master

 ```